apewalkers/PS5-NOR_Fw_Snoop/README.md

 # 🐍 EMC Snoop

 ## 📜 Description
 This Python program helps you extract and analyze firmware details from `.BIN` files.
-It scans the firmware for a specific range of data, extracts EMC (Embedded Metadata Container) details, and stores them in a dedicated `/EMC/` directory.
+It scans the firmware for a specific range of data, extracts EMC  details, and stores them in a dedicated `/EMC/` directory.

 ## 🚀 Getting Started